 Las Vegas police videos show man, woman detained during home raid in Tupac Shakur cold case: "Please don't shoot me"

-Police lapel videos captured the moments a couple was detained by Las Vegas SWAT officers during a nighttime raid at a home in July in connection with the cold case killing of rapper Tupac Shakur.
+Police lapel videos captured the moments a couple was detained by Las Vegas SWAT officers during a nighttime raid at a home in July in connection with the cold case killing of rapper Tupac Shakur, who lived in Baltimore in the 1980s and attended Baltimore School for the Arts.

 The 24 heavily redacted videos obtained Thursday by The Associated Press do not provide a view into the home or identify the couple, whose faces were blurred from view as the officers shouted commands to "come out with your hands up and your hands empty!"